Madurai Nayak dynasty: Height of power

 After his death a succession crisis arose and Krishnappa Nayaka II's youngest brother, Kasturi Rangappa, seized the throne but was assassinated a week later.
 Muttu Krishnappa Nayaka, the son of Krishnappa Nayaka II's second brother, became ruler.
-His rule was mainly focused on the organization of the southern coast, mainly inhabited by the Paravars.
+His rule was mainly focused on the organization of the southern coast.
 The community was excellent at fishing and pearl diving, which made them a valuable revenue source, but the region had generally been neglected by previous Nayakas.
 The region gradually became lawless and fell under Portuguese control.
-However when the Portuguese asserted the coast was now theirs and began to collect taxes, Muttu Krishnappa started sending officers called Sethupathis to modern Ramanathapuram, where their duties were to protect pilgrims going to Rameswaram and to compel the Portuguese to respect Nayaka authority in the region.
+However, when the Portuguese asserted the coast was now theirs and began to collect taxes, Muttu Krishnappa started sending officers called Sethupathis to modern Ramanathapuram, where their duties were to protect pilgrims going to Rameswaram and to compel the Portuguese to respect Nayaka authority in the region.
 Muttu Krishnappa Nayak is credited with the founding of Sethupathi dynasty in Ramnad.